gschueler/rundeck-log4j-streaming-log-plugin/readme.md

 If necessary modify these config values:

 * `loggername` : name of log4j logger to use
-* `jobsOnly`: 'true' means only log events for jobs, not adhoc executions
+* `jobsOnly`: 'true' means only log events for jobs, not adhoc executions ('true' is default)
-* `includeLogs`: 'true' means include output log messages from the execution
+* `includeLogs`: 'true' means include output log messages from the execution ('true' is default)
-* `logNewNode`: 'true' means log when a new node is seen for the execution
+* `logNewNode`: 'true' means log when a new node is seen for the execution ('true' is default)

 Configure log4j.properties: